Area Forecast Discussion

 PZ...Small Craft Advisory until 6 PM PDT this evening for Coastal

-Waters From Cape Flattery To James Island Out 10 Nm-
+Waters From Cape Flattery To James Island Out 10 Nm-West

-You can see an illustrated version of this discussion at
+An illustrated version of this forecast discussion can be seen at